Persistence exponents in Markov chains: Proofs for the exponents in the concrete examples

 {\bf Acknowledgement.} We thank the American Institute of Mathematics (AIM) for hosting SQuaREs which brought the authors together and at which occasions the initial questions for this project were discussed.
 We thank Ohad Feldheim for help with the proof of Proposition \ref{thm:mafinite}, and Amir Dembo, Naomi Feldheim, and Fuchang Gao for their helpful comments and suggestions.
+We would also like to thank the AE and an anonymous referee, whose comments have greatly improved the presentation of this paper.